jaredly/jerd/docs/FFI.md

 And maybe it's "components return my custom datatype that gets turned into elements".
 Which hopefully wouldn't be too expensive.

+## FFI Types

+How do we do values that can cross the border?
+I'm thinking; the attribute names will be readable.
+Will the $type attribute also be readable?
+Or will it be a hash still.
+Because I do want things to be versioned.
+But having it be a hash makes interop rather more peevish.

 ## Pure Options